What you Should Know

 - Pour 3.3 ounces of Termidor into your bucket and add 4 gallons of water and stir well.

 - Pour the 4 gallons into your trench and kick the dirt back in as you pour.
 This should mix the dirt and chemical together giving you a 4 to 6 inch deep, 4 to 6-inch wide treatment zone.
 Sub-subterranean termite forage in the top ten inches of the soil so this will assure termite contact the treated soil and begin spreading the effect throughout their colony.

 How Termidor SC works

 Termidor was introduced in 2000.
-Counting the years it was tested before release a treatment with Termidor SC, if done properly should last from 15 to 20 years.
-After treatment it takes 8 weeks up to 3 months to eradicate the colony.
+Counting the years it was tested before releasing a treatment with Termidor SC> It should last from 15 to 20 years.
+After treatment, it can take 8 weeks up to 3 months to eradicate the colony.
 During this time sub-termites could still do some light feeding.
 This is normal and should cause no alarm.
-As large colonies are effected it usually takes around 8 days for that individual to contact the Termidor and die.
-During that time that termite infects other termites and they have their 8 day turn at spreading the effect.
-Termidor’s Domino effect travels through the colony until it’s eliminated.
+It usually takes around 8 days for a termite individual to contact the Fipronil and die.
+During that time this termite infects other termites and they have their 8-day turn at spreading the effect.
+Termidor SC’s Domino effect travels through the colony until it’s eliminated.
 As the colony slowly dies out the surviving termites will try to feed until no termites are left.